kanaka/mal/process/guide.md

 #### Deferrable:

-* Add error checking to your reader functions to make sure parens are properly matched.
-Catch and print these errors in your main loop.
-If your language does not have try/catch style bubble up exception handling, then you will need to add explicit error handling to your code to catch and pass on errors without crashing.

 * Add support for the other basic data type to your reader and printer
   functions: string, nil, true, and false.
 These become mandatory at step 4.
 When a string is read, the following transformations are